 - Waking up during the night to go out

-If your dog has had UTIs in the past, then the chances of him having another UTI is more likely.
-If this is the first time he’s shown these symptoms, it may be a good idea to reach out to your holistic vet.
-You may also want to contact your vet if your dog has a history of UTIs but this is the first time you’re seeing bloody urine.
+If your dog has had UTIs in the past, he’s more likely to have another one.
+If this is the first time he’s shown these symptoms, you might want to talk to your holistic vet.
+Or, you may also want to contact your vet if your dog has a history of UTIs but this is the first time you’ve seen bloody urine.

 Conventional treatment for UTIs is antibiotics.
 But antibiotics can wreak havoc on your dog.
 That’s because they don’t just kill the bacteria causing the UTI (assuming it’s really an infection).
 They also damage the beneficial bacteria in your dog’s gut … forever.